tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 ## Conclusion

-<span class="sparkle-less">**Congratulations!**</span> You have finished the final part of this series where we learned how to deploy our game to production.
+<span class="sparkle-less">**Congratulations!**</span> If you made it to the end, then you've created an entire MMO from scratch and deployed it game to production.
 We have learned a great deal together, and I hope you have enjoyed the journey as much as I have.
+This is no easy feat, and hopefully you've learned a lot along the way.
+The possibilities from here are endless: you could either continue to build on this project, or you could take what you've learned and apply it to make the next big thing!

 I would love to see your finished product, so please share them with the community on [the Discord server](https://discord.gg/tzUpXtTPRd).
 If you have any questions, or if you get stuck at any point, please don't hesitate to ask for help.
 I am always happy to help out where I can.

-If this series has helped you out and you would like to give something back to me feel free to buy me a coffee (or a beer) 🙂
+If this series has helped you out, and you would like to give something back to me feel free to buy me a coffee (or a beer) 🙂
 <center><a href="https://www.buymeacoffee.com/tristanbatchler" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-green.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a></center>